manny-yes/spi-tur-kia/README.md

 This project provides a complete setup for building, deploying, and running Spina CMS (v2.6.2) in a Dockerized environment.
 The repository includes options for deploying the pre-built Docker image from GHCR or building the image locally.

 The deployment is based on Docker Compose with two services defined: `spina` and `spinadb`.
 The first has the application itself, the second is a PostgreSQL database based on the `postgres:15` image.
 There's a healthcheck included in the `spinadb` definition, which is based on the `pg_isready` command.
 The service `spina` waits until `spinadb` is healthy, then proceeds to start.
-Spina requires a database to be available from the start.
+Spina requires a database to be available beforehand, otherwise it fails during initialization.

 ## Repository Structure